Harshsingh1o1/Portfolio/README.md

-Portfolio
+🌟 Harsh Singh's Portfolio
 Welcome to my portfolio repository!
-This project showcases my skills, projects, and achievements in Data Science and Analytics.
+This project showcases my skills, projects, and experience in data science and analytics.

-This portfolio is designed to highlight my work and accomplishments in Data Science and Analytics.
-It includes various projects, each demonstrating different aspects of my skill set.
+🚀 About the Portfolio
+This portfolio serves as a central hub for my projects, highlighting my expertise in data analysis, visualization, and programming.
+It includes interactive dashboards, machine learning models, and other exciting projects.

-Features
+📌 Features
-Detailed showcase of projects with descriptions and code examples.
-Interactive visualizations and data analyses.
+Showcases data science and analytics projects Interactive visualizations using Dash and Plotly
-Clean and intuitive user interface.
+Clean and responsive user interface
+Easy-to-navigate structure for project exploration

+🛠️ Technologies Used
+Languages: Python, R, SQL
+Frameworks & Libraries: Dash, Plotly, Pandas, NumPy
+Tools: Jupyter Notebook, Git, GitHub, VS Code